Examinations

 Examinations and Assessments entry dates

-Entering for examinations
+Entering for University Examinations

-In order for you to complete your examination entry successfully you must have:
+In order for you to complete your Examination entry successfully you must have:

 Suspended students

-Students who are suspended, and due to return to sit examinations/submit work during the academic year, will be required to enter for their assessments using Student Self Service by the advertised date.
+Students who are suspended, and due to return to take assessments during the academic year, will also be required to enter for their assessments using Student Self Service by the advertised deadline.
 It is particularly important that you engage with this process to ensure you are entered for the correct assessments, especially if curriculum changes have taken place on your degree programme.
 The full range of assessments may not be available to students who enter late, and may depend on whether other students have entered for the assessment (and thus it has been set) and/or whether the examiners have sufficient time to set further assessments.
 You will be invited to enter for your assessments by an email sent to your @ox.ac.uk email address.
 Please ensure you monitor your university email account, or have it diverted to your personal account.

-Late entries/changes of options
+Late entries/alteration of options

-If you do not enter by the required deadline for your course then you will need to pay a late entry fee.
+If you do not enter by the required deadline for your programme then you will need to pay a late entry fee.
 Once the fee has been received by the Academic Records Office, they will open the examination entry window for a limited time for you to complete your entry and send you an email to advise you of this.
 Please note that if you do not complete your entry by this deadline then you will need to pay a further late entry fee and the process be repeated.

 The full range of assessments may not be available to students who enter late or change options late, and may depend on whether other students have entered for the assessment (and thus it has been set) and/or whether the examiners have sufficient time to set further assessments.